A gratuitous sex scene that is sudden and sends the narrative into a screeching halt to accommodate the ensuing coitus.

 - The Rock Cocks has at least one sex scene per chapter.
 Track 5 has three going concurrently, between Steg and Suria, Seth and Georgie, and Redd, Rei and Meg.

-- Mocked in The Simpsons, when Homer spills the future plotlines of a Soap Opera Within A Show:
+- Mocked in The Simpsons, when Homer spills the future plotlines of a Soap Within a Show:

 Homer: Gabriella's baby shower will be invaded by terrorists, with sexy results!
 Sister Bernadette will leave the convent and start a softball team, with sexy results!